 Lucky Legs put her in a female troika with Leslie Brooks and Jinx Falkenburg, both stunningly beautiful and better known actresses.
 The movie is very obscure today.
 Her next movie is easily her worst, The Spirit of Stanford – a badly made, amateur drama about about college life.
 Frankie Albert plays a over-the-top, infinitely annoying I-am-better-than-you college grad who miraculously changes his ways for a woman.
 Been there a thousand times, seen better.

-After this, Kay was in a similar football/college movie, Smith of Minnesota.- and then hit rock bottom by being a low class western leading lady in Robin Hood of the Range and The Fighting Buckaroo.
-Better than uncredited fare, it still signaled a downward spiral for her that ended as it usually did for actresses in 1940 – by retirement.
+After this, Kay was in a similar football/college movie, Smith of Minnesota – and then hit rock bottom by being a low class western leading lady in Robin Hood of the Range and The Fighting Buckaroo.
+Better than uncredited fare, it still signaled a downward spiral for her that ended as it usually did for actresses in the 1940s – by retirement.

 On a high note, Kay ended her film career by choice and not by necessity, as she still was a leading lady, no matter what type of movies she made, and could have pushed for at least several more years, especially during the war when actors were scarce and actresses were expected to take a large burden of the movie making process.